Tuesday, November 24th, 2020

 Brother Paul M. Payne of Mount Vernon, Ohio, a member of Local 1397 in Columbus, and a father to five children, lost his life in an accident the morning of Nov.
 22 at the CSX yard in Fostoria, Ohio.

-Brother Payne, a conductor for eight years, was at work setting out a cut of cars in the yard located when he was fatally injured.
+Brother Payne, a conductor for eight years, was at work setting out a cut of cars in the yard located in northwest Ohio when he was fatally injured.

 His death is under investigation.